itsankoff/thetooth.io/content/blog/openvpn-server-setup.md

 ---
-title: "Setting Up an OpenVPN Server with EasyRSA 3"
+title: "🛡️ Setting Up an OpenVPN Server with EasyRSA 3"
 date: 2023-10-25T16:26:07+03:00
 draft: false
 tags: ["OpenVPN", "VPN", "EasyRSA", "Security", "Linux"]
-categories: ["tech", "infra", "security", "devops"]
+categories: ["tech", "infra", "security", "devops", "vpn"]
 cover:
     image: "/images/openvpn-easy-rsa-hero-image-min.png"
 ---

-In this post, we will walk through the steps of setting up an OpenVPN server on an Ubuntu 20.04 machine.
+In this post, we will walk through the steps of setting up an OpenVPN server on an Ubuntu 20.04, 22.04 or 24.04 machine (it should work for older versions as well 🤞).
 Additionally, we will provide some context around VPNs, EasyRSA, and the cryptographic mechanisms involved in the process.

 ## Introduction to VPN and OpenVPN